Craft your own charming fall tea towel with our easy DIY tutorial. Watch the video and grab your freebie to get started today!

-Ever since I’ve discovered how easy it is to make your own kitchen tea towels I’ve been pretty obsessed with doing just that!
+Ever since I discovered how easy it is to make your own kitchen tea towels I’ve been pretty obsessed with doing just that!
 There’s just something wonderful knowing that what’s in your home has been created with your hands, isn’t there?
 It makes it feel warm and cozy, personal, and just always makes me smile whenever I pass on by.

-Plus, once you figure out how to do it the first time it just becomes so much easier the following times afterwards.
-For instance, this DIY fall tea towel was a piece cake for me, and it used one of my all-time favorite machines, my Silhouette CAMEO.
+Plus, once you figure out how to do it the first time it just becomes so much easier the following times afterward.
+For instance, this DIY fall tea towel was a piece of cake for me, and it used one of my all-time favorite machines, my Silhouette CAMEO.
 But, enough about me, let’s get back to you!
 Let me show you just how easy it is to make this beauty.

 Here’s what you’ll need to get started:

 - Welcome Fall SVG Cut File (sign up above for this freebie!)